 Fremont Indian State Park Museum

-During construction of INterstate 70 in the 1970s, the largest known Fremont Indian village was uncovered near Richfield.
-The mission of Fremont Indian State Park useum is to preserve and interpret artifacts, petroglyphs, and pictographs left behind by the Fremont people who inhabited that village some 700-1,600 years ago.
+During the construction of Interstate 70 in the 1970s, the largest known Fremont Indian village was uncovered near Richfield.
+The mission of Fremont Indian State Park museum is to preserve and interpret artifacts, petroglyphs, and pictographs left behind by the Fremont people who inhabited that village some 700-1,600 years ago.

 Frontier Homestead State Park Museum